bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The remaining HD pins on Banks 24 and 44 are allocated to the TDMA phase clock outputs, the LED display SPI interface, and the quad-fan PWM array — all of which also run at 3.3V.

+All 41 signals (32 UART + 5 TDMA + 4 LED SPI) exit the controller board through a single **80-pin shrouded IDC header** connected to the backplane via a 2-inch ribbon cable.
+At this cable length and at UART baud rates, no termination resistors are needed — the signals are clean 3.3V LVCMOS driven straight from the PL fabric.
+The remaining pins in the 80-pin connector carry interleaved ground returns for signal integrity.

 ## The Orchestrator: TDMA Sync and the LED Display

 The 16 compute cards are just the engines.
 The Zynq also has to conduct the rest of the orchestra.